The Simpsons Game: Reception

 Eurogamer praised the involvement of people from The Simpsons television series with the game's development and GameZone enjoyed the two-character mechanics of the game and had fun collecting unlockable items.
 GameTrailers thought the graphics and animations looked great and appreciated the hand-drawn appearances, even though they found it obvious that the characters were "never really meant to jump into the third dimension" because of their second-dimension roots.

 Criticism of the game focused on its short, uninspiring gameplay and troublesome camera system.
 GameSpot considered the gameplay "nothing special" while GameZone called it a "pretty shallow" game that depended too much on repetitive jumping puzzles and a weak combat system.
 The game disappointed IGN because it did not include an online feature and it was deemed too short.
 The camera system was found to be problematic by both GameZone and GameSpy, who called it "a pain" and a "busted" feature; GameDaily also found it bothersome because it often got stuck.

 The DS version of the game, which was significantly different from the other versions, received praise for its unique gameplay, but criticism for its short length.
 IGN lauded the DS version's unique gameplay experience and GameSpot proclaimed that it was satisfying from start to finish.
 GameSpot and GameZone, however, were both disappointed that the game was extremely brief.
 1UP found that even though The Simpsons Game parodied numerous 2D platform game conventions, it used them anyway, making it a pointless endeavor.

 Cancelled sequel

-Electronic Arts planned to develop a sequel to the game, entitled The Simpsons Game 2 but was cancelled in 2011 because the studio decided to make room for other projects.
+Electronic Arts planned to develop a sequel to the game, entitled The Simpsons Game 2, but was cancelled in 2011 alongside a Nintendo Wii port for Dead Space 2 because the studio decided to make room for other projects.